Charaka: Charaka and the Ayurveda

 Charaka seems to have been an early proponent of "prevention is better than cure" doctrine.
 The following statement is attributed to Charaka:

 A body functions because it contains three dosha or principles, namely movement (vata), transformation (pitta) and lubrication and stability (kapha).
 The doshas correspond to the Western classification of humors, wind, bile, and phlegm.
 These doshas are produced when dhatus (blood, flesh and marrow) act upon the food eaten.
 For the same quantity of food eaten, one body, however, produces dosha in an amount different from another body.
 That is why one body is different from another.

 Further, he stressed, illness is caused when the balance among the three doshas in a human body are disturbed.
 To restore the balance he prescribed medicinal drugs.
-Although he was aware of germs in the body, he did not give them primary importance.
+He also describes various parasitic worms(krimi).